vulcanize/stack-orchestrator/README.md

     ```

 4. When you want to clean up your local environment, simply hit `ctrl + c`.
 The bash script will remove all containers and any volumes created (if you specify `-v remove`).

+## Utilizing CI/CD

+If you want to utilize `foundry-test` within your CI/CD, you will do it as follows:

+1. Create a `Dockerfile` within your repository.
+This Dockerfile should start you application.
+2. Create a `docker-compose` file for `local` and `latest` within the `docker/` directory in `foundry-test`.
+3. Create a manual Github Action that is triggered by `workflow_dispatch`.
+[See the following example.](https://github.com/vulcanize/ipld-ethcl-indexer/blob/feature/7-testing-with-ginko%2Bcicd/.github/workflows/on-pr-manual.yml)
+    1. You must merge this file into `master/main` before being able to use it. `workflow_dispatch` will not work unless it is in `master/main` first.
+This is a design fault.
+4. Create an automated Github Action that is triggered by `pull_request`.

 # Additional Notes